The Aboriginal Child & Youth Wellness Program

 • Provide holistic programming that will empower youth to develop a sense of self and connection to

-• Aboriginal culture/community;
+• Indigenous culture/community;

 • Prepare and facilitate presentations/workshops;